deneara/TrelloR-additions/README.md

 get_card_custfields replaces the current get_card_fields, which breaks with the updates to the Trello API

 merge_custfields does the following
-* loops through a list of card ids in df,
+* loops through a list of card ids in df
 * opens the Trello API and retrieves a dataframe, cust_fields, with the custom fields for each card using get_card_custfields
 * creates a column for each custom field in df, if not already there
 * adds the relevant data from cust_fields to df for each card